The current price of Dysprosium is $403.92 per kg.

 China is the world’s largest dysprosium producer, with over 90% of global production.
 Other producers include Russia, Malaysia, and Australia.

 For quite some time now, China has been the dominant market leader in dysprosium and other rare earth elements.
 However, China has even bigger plans.
-Just recently (May 2023), the Deputy Director of the National Defense Science, Technology, and Industry Bureau said the moment has come for China to “Accelerate our country’s transformation from a ‘big rare earth country’ to a ‘great rare earth power’”.
+In May 2023, the Deputy Director of the National Defense Science, Technology, and Industry Bureau said the moment has come for China to “Accelerate our country’s transformation from a ‘big rare earth country’ to a ‘great rare earth power’”.

 What Factors Determine the Price of Dysprosium?